ThisIsPIRI/python-tools/readme.md

 # PIRI Python Tools

 ## dvnm.py
-Downloads videos from Youtube at the best quality with youtube-dl and ffmpeg.
+(Obsolete) Downloads videos from Youtube at the best quality with youtube-dl and ffmpeg.

 ## getapk.py
 Gets the apk for an app from ADB. (not functional)